Digambara Terapanth: Origin

 Terapanth was formally founded by Amra Bhaunsa Godika and his son Jodhraj Godika, prominent citizens in Sanganer, during 1664-1667.
 They expressed opposition to Bhattaraka Narendrakirti of Amber.
 Authors such as Daulatram Kasliwal and Pandit Todarmal were associated with the Terapanth movement.
+Pandit Todarmal's son, Gumaniram, formed a sub-sect named Gumanapantha in 1770s and named it shuddha terapantha amana (pure terapantha tradition) by making the rules stricter.

 Bakhtaram in his "Mithyatva Khandan Natak" (1764) mentions that group that started it included 13 individuals who collectively built a new temple, thus giving it its name Terapanth, which literally means "thirteen-panthan".
 Alternatively, according to "Kavitta Terapanth kau" by Chanda Kavi, the movement was named Terapanth because it founders disagreed with the Bhattaraka on thirteen points.
 A letter of 1692 from Terapanthis at Kama to those at Sanganer mentions 13 rituals practices they rejected.